-181. Intermediate Graphic Arts (3) I, II
+181. Intermediate Graphic Arts (3) I, II One lecture and six hours of laboratory.

-Activities in the various graphic arts with emphasis on new technology in the
+Activities in the various graphic arts with emphasis on new technology in the industry.

-182. Advanced Graphic Arts (3) 1, 11
+182. Advanced Graphic Arts (3) I, II

 Planning of activities and perfecting of skills in printing and publication; efficient operation of machines and equipment.